Sign involutions on para-abelian varieties: The Picard scheme of the quotient

 \section{The Picard scheme of the quotient}

 \mylabel{Picard scheme}

-Let $X$ be a para-abelian variety having a sign involution $\sigma:X\ra X$.
-Write $G\subset\Aut(X)$ the corresponding subgroup of order two.
-The quotient $B=X/G$ is a projective scheme that is geometrically integral and geometrically normal, with $h^0(\O_B)=1$.
+Let $A$ be an abelian variety, with its standard sign involution $\sigma(x)=-x$.
+Write $G\subset\Aut(A)$ the corresponding subgroup of order two.
+The quotient $B=A/G$ is a projective scheme that is geometrically integral and geometrically normal, with $h^0(\O_B)=1$.
 Following \cite{Fanelli; Schroeer 2020a}, Section 2, we write $\Sing(B/k)$ for the \emph{locus of non-smoothness}.
 In contrast to the \emph{locus of non-regularity} $\Sing(B)$, it comes with a scheme structure, defined via Fitting ideals for K\"ahler differentials.

 Let $\Pic^\tau_{B/k} $ be the open-and-closed subgroup scheme inside the Picard scheme comprising numerically trivial invertible sheaves.
 Its Lie algebra is $H^1(B,\O_B)$, and the group scheme of connected components is the torsion part of the N\'eron--Severi group scheme.
 It therefore encodes important information on $B$.
+In dimension two, $B=A/G$ yields the classical Kummer surfaces, which give rise to K3 surfaces, and in characteristic $p=2$ also to rational surfaces (\cite{Shioda 1974} and \cite{Katsura 1978}).
+In both cases the tau-part of the Picard scheme vanishes.
+This generalizes to higher dimensions:

 \begin{theorem} \mylabel{trivial pic-tau} The group scheme $\Pic^\tau_{B/k}$ is trivial.
-Moreover, $\Sing(B/k)$ is finite, and is contained in the image of the fixed scheme $X^\sigma$. \end{theorem}
+Moreover, $\Sing(B/k)$ is finite, and is contained in the image of the fixed scheme $A^\sigma=A[2]$. \end{theorem}

-\proof It suffices to treat the case that $k$ is algebraically closed, and we choose the origin so that $X=A$ is an abelian variety with $\sigma(x)=-x$.
-Write $q:A\ra B$ for the quotient map, let $U\subset A$ be the complement of the fixed scheme, and $V=q(U)$ be its image.
+\proof It suffices to treat the case that $k$ is algebraically closed.
+Write $q:A\ra B$ for the quotient map, let $U\subset A$ be the complement of the fixed scheme $A^\sigma=A[2]$, and $V=q(U)$ be its image.
 The induced map $q:U\ra V$ is a $G$-torsor, in particular smooth.
 According to \cite{EGA IVd}, Theorem 17.11.1 the smoothness of $U$ ensures the smoothness of $V$.
-Thus $\Sing(B/k)$ is contained in the image of $A^\sigma=A[2]$, and is therefore finite.
+Thus $\Sing(B/k)$ is contained in the image of $A[2]$, and is therefore finite.

-The structure sheaf $\O_A$ has a $G$-linearization, and thus comes with \emph{equivariant cohomology groups} $H^i(A,G,\O_A)$, and likewise we get $H^i(A,G,\O_A^\times)$.
-According to \cite{Grothendieck 1957}, Section 5.2 there are two spectral sequences
+The structure sheaf $\O_A$ has a $G$-linearization, and thus comes with \emph{equivariant cohomology groups} $H^i(A,G,\O_A)$, and likewise we have $H^i(A,G,\O_A^\times)$.
+According to \cite{Grothendieck 1957}, Section 5.2, for every abelian sheaf $F$ on $A$ endowed with a $G$-linearization there are two spectral sequences